vbotka/ansible-apache/README.md

 [Ansible role.](https://galaxy.ansible.com/vbotka/apache/) Install and configure apache on FreeBSD.

-Tested with FreeBSD 10.3 at [digitalocean.com](https://cloud.digitalocean.com)
+Tested with FreeBSD 10.3 and 11.1

 Requirements